ansys/pyansys-dev-guide/doc/source/my_test.rst

 Contributing
 ============
-Some content, ...
+To contribute you will have to respect what follows.

 Create a GitHub account
 -----------------------
-To use GitHub, ...
+To use GitHub, you will have to create an account.

-Some other stuff with conde included
+Some other stuff with code included
 ------------------------------------
 Use the following namespace:

 .. code::